drewrice2/GDAX_to_remote_MongoDB/README.md

 Files pertaining to a hosted MongoDB instance will be in the `mongo_server` directory.
 Files pertaining to streaming from GDAX will be located in the `gdax_server` directory.
-EC2 setup set up details will need to be handled beforehand.
+EC2 setup details will need to be handled beforehand.
 Don't forget to change your inbound security rules for the Mongo instance!